 And sometimes you have to step aside and let things digest, give it one or two days even after the holiday, and then you also have the short and holiday week with July 4th for the US markets.
 So again, some things to think about and to consider, and if you’re unsure of the direction, then step aside, step aside and wait until things digest.

 What is driving the market?
-They can continue to print money, they can continue to say we’re not going to rise rates, but what else can they do?
+They can continue to print money, they can continue to say we’re not going to raise rates, but what else can they do?
 They can do the stimulus package, where they send you $200 or however much dollars they send you to go ahead and spend it and use it for the economy.
-For me I just saved it or put it in the investing account.
+For me, I just saved it or put it in the investing account.